Home Page About Us News & Events Our Services Contact Us

 There are several ways you can be involved in research: as a participant if you are being treated for a particular medical condition; as a healthy volunteer; as a relative or carer of a patient.
 If you are a member of staff, you may be part of a research team, or you may be asked to participate in a study about your role.

 When being treated in our hospital, you may be invited to take part in one of the many research studies we are undertaking.
-You may be approached by your consultant or specialist nurse, or by another member of the research team.
-Please note that Stockport is a research active trust and research is a key priority for the hospital.
+You may be approached by your consultant or specialist nurse, or by another member of our research/ healthcare teams.
+Please note that Stockport NHS Foundation Trust is research active and research is a key priority for our hospital.
 We actively support health and care research to expand the options available to our patients.

-You can also actively contact the team to take part in a study even if you are not a current patient, and we welcome volunteers.
-Just contact the team via phone on 0161 419 5893, or e-mail research.development@stockport.nhs.uk
+You can also actively contact our team to take part in a study even if you are not a current patient, and we welcome volunteers.
+Just contact our team via phone on 0161 419 5893, or e-mail research.development@stockport.nhs.uk

 For some studies you may need to attend extra visits.
 This will be explained to you.